aishitdharwal/git_masterclass/Readme.md

-This project is a demo for git masterclass taught by mitul & aishit
+This project is a demo for git masterclass taught by mitul & aishit.